-With the exception of payment for physician services, Medicaid reimbursement for hospice care is made at one of four predetermined per diem rates for each day a Medicaid recipient is under the care of the hospice regardless of the amount of services furnished on any given day.
+With the exception of payment for physician services, Medicaid reimbursement for hospice care is made at one of four predetermined per diem rates for each day in which a Medicaid recipient is under the care of the hospice regardless of the amount of services furnished on any given day.
 The four rates are prospective rates; there are no retroactive adjustments other than the limitation on payments for inpatient care.
-The rates are calculated on a yearly basis and based on information provided by the Centers for Medicare and Medicaid Services (CMS) and in line with the provider requirements as set forth in 42 CFR Part 418.

-The payment rates for each level of care are those used under Part A of Title XVIII (Medicare) of the Social Security Act, adjusted to disregard cost offsets attributable to Medicare coinsurance amounts.
+The rates are calculated on a yearly basis and based on information provided by CMS.
+The payment rates for each level of care are those used under Part A of Title XVIII (Medicare), adjusted to disregard cost offsets attributable to Medicare coinsurance amounts.
 These rates are adjusted for regional wage differences.
-The hospice shall submit claims, for payment for hospice care only, on the basis of the geographic location (Metropolitan Statistical Area) where the services are furnished.
+The hospice shall submit claims for payment for hospice care only on the basis of the geographic location (Metropolitan Statistical Area) where the services are furnished.